Casablanca: Tourism

-Although Mohammed V International Airport receives most international flights into Morocco, international tourism in Casablanca is not as developed as it is in cities such as Fes and Marrakech.
+Although Mohammed V International Airport receives most international flights into Morocco, international tourism in Casablanca is not as developed as it is in cities such as Fez and Marrakesh.

-The Hassan II Mosque, which is the second largest mosque in Africa and the seventh-largest in the world, is the city's main tourist attraction.
+The Hassan II Mosque, which is the second-largest mosque in Africa and the seventh-largest in the world, is the city's main tourist attraction.
 Visitors also come to see the city's rich architectural heritage.

-Popular sites for national tourism include shopping centers such as Morocco Mall, Anfa Place, the Marina Shopping Center, and the Tachfine Center.
+Popular sites for national tourism include shopping centres such as Morocco Mall, Anfa Place, the Marina Shopping Centre, and the Tachfine Centre.
 Additional sites include the Corniche and the beach of Ain Diab, and parks such as the Arab League Park or the Sindibad theme park.